 What day is Pick Up Your Stuff Day?
 Every day!
 Better yet, put stuff away when you are through with it.
 We’re all still working on that one.

 SHELTER LEVEL III: designing and decorating.
 Can’t help you here – I got a lot of help from my mom and best friend.
-If your mom and best friend aren’t available or don’t have the knack, click here for a wonderful, interactive decorating resource.
-I love their “tools not rules” approach that leaves room for your own unique personality!
+If your mom and best friend aren’t available or don’t have the knack, check out your local library or community college for books and classes.

 *Maslow’s Hierarchy of Needs is a psychological theory consisting of a five-tier of human needs, often depicted as a pyramid.
 Needs lower down in the hierarchy must be satisfied before individuals can attend to needs higher up.
 (Simplypsychology.org) In other words: food, clothing, and shelter, in that order, are the most basic of human needs.
 It occurred to me that I could use this simple list to prioritize homemaking and housekeeping.